jhartzell42/rust-c-book/src/moves.md

     // on the heap.
 We will assume we have a reason to store it
     // on the heap -- perhaps we did more manipulation in the
     // real application to generate the string.

+    // The allocation is necessary to be the direct equivalent of
+    // `vec.push_back("Hi")` or even `vec.emplace_back("Hi")` for
+    // a `std::vector<std::string>, because that data structure has
+    // the invariant that all strings in the vector must have their
+    // own heap allocation (assuming no small string optimization,
+    // which many strings are ineligible for).

     char *foo = strdup("Hi!");
     vec.push_back(foo);